 Specificity and Use

-PROC / Protein C antibody was raised against protein C (PC) purified from human plasma.
+Protein C (PC) purified from human plasma.

 Recognizes an epitope on the heavy chain of human PC.
 There is good reactivity to unactivated and to activated PC, but not to activated PC in complex with Protein C Inhibitor (APC-PCI) or a1antitrypsin (APC-AT) as measured by ELISA.
 There is no apparent calcium dependence.
 No reaction was obtained with PC-deficient plasma.